openstack-archive/paunch/README.rst

 restart:
   String.
 Restart policy to apply when a container exits.

+remove:
+  Boolean: Remove container after running.

+interactive:
+  Boolean: Run container in interactive mode.

+tty:
+  Boolean: Allocate a tty to interact with the container.

 user:
   String.
 Sets the username or UID used and optionally the groupname or GID for